-Kentucky's policies for new teacher induction are commendable.
-The state supports differential pay for teachers working in high-needs schools and shortage subject areas and performance pay, but its other policies regarding teacher compensation need improvement.
-Kentucky does not give districts full authority for how teachers are paid and does not support retention bonuses or compensation for relevant prior work experience.
+Maine requires that all new teachers receive mentoring.
+Maine gives districts authority for how teachers are paid, but the state's other policies regarding teacher compensation need improvement.
+Maine does not support retention bonuses, compensation for relevant prior work experience, differential pay for teachers working in high-needs schools or shortage subject areas or performance pay.
 In addition, the state's pension system is not currently financially sustainable.
-Kentucky only provides a defined benefit pension plan for teachers, and its pension policies are not portable, flexible or fair to all workers.
+Maine only provides a defined benefit pension plan for teachers, and its pension policies are not portable, flexible or fair to all workers.
 Further, retirement benefits are determined by a formula that is not neutral, meaning that pension wealth does not accumulate uniformly for each year a teacher works.